zonble/flutter_open_chinese_convert/README.md

-# flutter_opencc
+# flutter_open_chinese_convert

-flutter_opencc bridges OpenCC (Open Chinese Convert, 開放中文轉換) to your Flutter projects.
+flutter_open_chinese_convert bridges OpenCC (開放中文轉換) to your Flutter projects.
 You can use the package to convert Traditional Chinese to Simplified Chinese, and vise versa.

 The package supports various conversion options: